62 Pages Posted: 3 Nov 2017 Last revised: 28 Feb 2019

-The second, "realist" criticism is that this law leaves too many questions open: when judges can't find the law, they have to make it instead.
-But uncertain cases force judges to make "decisions," not to make "law."
+The second, "realist" criticism is that law leaves too many questions open: when judges can't find the law, they have to make it instead.
+But uncertain cases force judges to make decisions, not to make law.
 Different societies can give different roles to precedent (and to judges).
-And judicial decisions can have many different kinds of legal force -- as law of the circuit, law of the case, and so on -- without altering the underlying law on which they're based.
+And judicial decisions can have many different kinds of legal force--as law of the circuit, law of the case, and so on--without altering the underlying law on which they're based.

-This Essay claims only that it's plausible for a legal system to have its judges find law.
+This Article claims only that it's plausible for a legal system to have its judges find law.
 It doesn't try to identify legal systems that actually do this in practice.
-Yet too many discussions of judge-made law, including the famous ones in Erie, rest on the false premise that judge-made law is inevitable -- that judges simply can't do otherwise.
-In fact, judges "can" do otherwise: they can act as the law's servants rather than its masters.
-The fact that they can forces us to confront, rather than avoid, the question of whether they should.
+Yet too many discussions of judge-made law, including the famous passages in Erie, rest on the false premise that judge-made law is inevitable--that judges simply can't do otherwise.
+In fact, judges *can* do otherwise: they can act as the law's servants rather than its masters.
+The fact that they can forces us to confront the question of whether they should--and, indeed, whether the Erie doctrine itself can outlive its mistaken premises.
 Finding law is no fallacy or illusion; the brooding omnipresence broods on.

 Keywords: Common Law, Unwritten Law, Finding Law, Judicial Lawmaking, Erie, Legal Theory, Brooding Omnipresence